Our Moment: Background

 Speculation that a perfume was to be released began in mid-2012 and on 5 June 2013, the first official announcement about the fragrance was released.
-On 6 June, three images were revealed, peeking the bottle.
+On 6 June, three images were revealed, previewing the bottle.
 Later, a full image of the bottle was revealed.
 The fragrance was presented the same day at a skyscraper in London.

 There were 4-second trailers released from the week beginning Monday 12 August, one for each member.
 The full length advert for the fragrance was released on 24 August 2013.
-It features the song "My Favourite Things" which originally by Julie Andrews from The Sound of Music covered by Diana Vickers.
+It features the song "My Favourite Things" which was originally performed by Julie Andrews from The Sound of Music covered by Diana Vickers.

 Liam Payne has reported that the idea came from a fan's petition.
 "A Twitter fan started an online petition for us to launch a fragrance, and we talked to our management", he said.

 Details

 Its top notes are pink grapefruit, wild berries & redcurrants. mid notes are Fresh Freesia, Jasmine Petals & Frangipani.
-The dry notes are Creamy Musk, Sheer Woods & White Patchouli.
+The base notes are Creamy Musk, Sheer Woods & White Patchouli.

 Three different gift sets are available; 30ml perfume with body lotion, 30ml perfume with shower gel and 30ml perfume with shower gel and body lotion.